Cairo: Al-Azhar Park

+Al-Azhar Park is a park that sits right on the edge of Islamic Cairo in the Al-Darb al-Ahmar district.
+It covers an area of around 80 feddans, a site that had previously served as a dumping ground for debris for hundreds of years.
+The park was officially opened to visitors in 2005.
+It is listed as one of the world's sixty great public spaces by the Project for Public Spaces.
+Al-Azhar Park project involves an urban initiative encompassed the archaeological work involving a 12th-century Ayyubid wall, the rehabilitation of historic buildings, such as the 13th-century Amir Khayrbak Funerary Complex.
+The park also provides various training, area rehabilitation, support in health and education, among other areas.

 Society

 In the present day, Cairo is a heavily urbanised city.
 Because of the influx of people into the city, lone standing houses are rare, and apartment buildings accommodate for the limited space and abundance of people.
 Single detached houses are usually owned by the wealthy.
 Formal education is also seen as important, with twelve years of standard formal education.
 Cairenes can take a standardised test similar to the SAT to be accepted to an institution of higher learning, but most children do not finish school and opt to pick up a trade to enter the workforce.
 Egypt still struggles with poverty, with almost half the population living on $2 or less a day.